lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 window.
 Since the sender is not obliged to send a full window, some fragment number not set in the local_bitmap may not correspond to losses.
 - all-1 fragment which indicated that the transmission is finished.
-Since the last window is not full, the MIC will be used to detect is all the fragment has been received.
+Since the last window is not full, the MIC will be used to detect if all the fragments have been received.

 A correct MIC indicates the end of the transmission.
-The receiver must stay in this state of a period of time to answer to empty all-1 frag the sender may send if the bitmap is lost.
+The receiver must stay in this state during a period of time to answer to empty all-1 frag the sender may send if the bitmap is lost.

 If All-1 frag has not been received, the receiver expect a new window.
 It waits for the next fragment.
-If the window value is not changing, the received fragments are part of a retransmission.
-A receiver that has already receive a frag should discard it (not represented in the state machine), otherwise if complete its bitmap.
+If the window value has not changed, the received fragments are part of a retransmission.
+A receiver that has already received a frag should discard it (not represented in the state machine), otherwise it completes its bitmap.
 If all the bit of the bitmap are set to one, the receiver may send a bitmap without waiting for a all-0 frag.
-If the window value is set to the next value, this means that the sender as received a correct bitmpap  telling that all the fragments have been received.
+If the window value is set to the next value, this means that the sender has received a correct bitmap, which means that all the fragments have been received.
 The receiver change the value of the expected window.

-If the receiver receives a all-0 it stays in the same state.
-Sender may send 1 fragment per window or other fragment in the window has been lost.
+If the receiver receives an all-0 fragment, it stays in the same state.
+Sender may send more one fragment per window or more.
+Otherwise some fragments in the window have been lost.

-If the receiver receives a all-1 this means that the transmission should be finished.
+If the receiver receives an all-1 fragment this means that the transmission should be finished.
 If the MIC is incorrect some fragments have been lost.
+It sends its bitmap.

 In case of an incorrect MIC, the receivers wait for fragment belonging to the same window.